dxxxin/SMPR/README.md

     DGL >= 0.5.2

 ###Use the model:
+    The model reposition results are saved in result_4000.csv

     For model training, please run Python main.py directly.

+    model_300dim.pkl is the mol2vec saved model.

     The trained model and results are saved in save_model4000/:
     D.pkl is the disease embedding feature.